 "In the Great Lakes region, right where you said they were!"

 And there was a next regression with Burt,

 Ten in fact from 1994-1996.
 Each unique, yet incredibly relevant to me and my life challenges.
 In my past lives I've been an adolescent serf killed by knife wound due to lust, a reluctant Mongolian warrior who died in battle, a herbal healer in France burned at the stake for being a witch, and my last life, a young prostitute in New York city who died of pneumonia and syphilis in a skid row motel at the age of 28.
 I've also had highly successful lives where they ended with loved ones around me, such as my Ojibwa life.
 We've all had lives along the spectrum of happiness and sorrow, joy and tragedy.
-It is how we as souls discover ourselves and grow.
+It's how we as souls discover ourselves and grow.

 What has impressed me most about the past lives I've explored is how they are so intelligently woven into my present life time.
-I'm just not smart enough to create ten distinct past lives, have them all relate to each other and my present life with such skill, AND have them illustrate my progression through life times with so much personal meaning.
+I'm just not smart enough to create ten distinct past lives (twelve overall), have them all relate to each other and my present life with such skill, AND have them illustrate my progression through life times with so much personal meaning.
 The effect has been profound, an awakening of myself in my human life, which is pretty remarkable since I had no idea where this work would take me.

 I have witnessed profound changes in my clients through past life and Life Between Lives regressions.
 When people ask me about regression hypnosis I'm fond of saying, "There are many paths to spiritual awakening.
 Yet, once you walk this path, you'll find there is no other like it."

 Before he brought me out of the trance Burt asked me what my lesson was in my Native American life.
 I responded, “Self-love.”
-I didn’t get it at the time, but there was a reason why this was so dead on, and it has to do with my very first human incarnation that I would come to discover more than a decade later.
+I didn’t get it at the time, but there was a reason why this was so dead on, and it has to do with my first human incarnation that I would come to discover more than a decade later.